Reviving a Rusty Wok

 FAQs

-Q: Can I use a stainless steel scrubber on my wok?
+Q: Can I use a stainless steel scrubber to clean my wok?

-A: No, they can be too harsh on the pan and your hands.
+A: No, stainless steel scrubbers can be too harsh on the pan and are not as effective as steel wool.

 Share This Article